OpenF2/F2/docs/src/app-development.md

 #### Automatic Consistency

-F2 uses and recommends [Twitter Bootstrap](http://twitter.github.com/bootstrap/) for Container and App developers to benefit from a consistent HTML and CSS structure regardless of who developed the F2 component.
-This way, Container providers can write CSS they _know_ will style F2 Apps without engaging with the app developer to ensure compatability.
+F2 uses and recommends [Twitter Bootstrap](http://twitter.github.com/bootstrap/) for Container and App Developers to benefit from a consistent HTML and CSS structure regardless of who developed the F2 component.
+This way, Container Developers can write CSS they _know_ will style F2 Apps without engaging with the app developer to ensure compatability.

 This also means App developers must adhere to [Bootstrap's scaffolding guidelines](http://twitter.github.com/bootstrap/scaffolding.html) as defined on their website.